JavidSumra/sportsNews/README.md

 `Optional Features:`

-- Allow users to save favourite news articles and matches.
+- Allow users to save favorite news articles and matches.
 - Implement the ability for users to change their account passwords.

 ---